Last updated on September 6, 2019 at 11:19 am

 - Smile!
 It’s proven to help you cope with stressful situations and lower your heart rate.
 Say cheese!

 - Take a shower.
 You have your pick of temperature.
-Taking a warm shower will relax you, serves as a distraction for your brain and increases your dopamine flow, which can lead to great ideas.
+Taking a warm shower relaxes you, serves as a distraction for your brain and increases your dopamine flow, which can lead to great ideas.
 Or you can try a cold shower, which may help circulation and reduce stress.
 It may even serve as an antidepressant (according to a 2008 study from the National Institutes of Health).

 So there you have it.
 Science says.
 Nothing on that list you’re interested in trying?
 Here are four more that probably aren’t scientifically proven, but could be beneficial to your morning routine.